bcgov/hcap/README.md

 This is a digital service built for the Ministry of Health which supports British Columbian residents to apply for the Health Career Access Program (HCAP) during the COVID-19 pandemic.

+## Available Scripts

+In the server directory, you can run:

+### `npm parse-xml`

+Parses all xml files containing in the scripts/xml directory that follows the Orbeon format, including the file name, and then submits to the /form endpoint.
+Example of file names:

+- Health Career Access Program - Expression of Interest - 8353ec90e6ea8727.xml
+- Health Career Access Program - Expression of Interest - 91113c10e0xx872x (1).xml

 ## Table of Contents

 1. [Project Status](#project-status)